Pastoral

 Explanation

-I was thinking of the time we paddled down the river at Brantôme in the Dordogne with the Holdsworths, a kind of “all in the golden afternoon” moment, and thinking, may the memory preserve us from the pressure of our current life.
-I wrote this in Paris our last full day there, during a bittersweet day of conference calls, a lunch, a dinner, two piano tuners, and an insane neighbor complaining about the piano.
+I was thinking of the time Cathy and I paddled down the river at Brantôme in the Dordogne, a kind of “all in the summer afternoon” moment, and thinking, may the memory preserve us from the pressure of our current life.
+I wrote this in Paris our last full day there at 24, rue de Varenne, during a very stressful day of conference calls, a lunch, a dinner, piano tuners trying to rescue the piano from the last piano tuner, an insane neighbor complaining about the piano.
+It was for me bittersweet.
+I found it hard to leave Paris, but we knew the piano would appreciate the amenable mountains and woods around it in Colorado, so we were driven to a better world.